"Happy faces and delicious food smells greeted me as I first walked the halls of ICE. I knew instantly, this was the place for me."

 12. Focus and personal attention are in ICE’s DNA.

-ICE’s 74,000 square foot professional facility features small, hands-on classes with attentive, distinguished chef instructors.
+Both our 74,000 square foot New York facility and our 38,000 square foot Los Angeles facility feature small, hands-on classes with attentive, distinguished chef instructors.
 From admissions to financial aid, to choosing an externship or job placement with our career services team, ICE prides itself on personal attention to our students.
 Teaching people like you about the world of culinary and pastry arts, restaurant management and hospitality is the only thing we do.
 You’ll benefit from being part of an institution that is so finely focused!

 Ready to find your culinary voice?
 Click here for more information on ICE's career programs.